Awale-Abdi/Text-Mining-Vader-LDA-Pipeline/Datasets/README.md

 # 📂 Datasets Folder

-This folder contains the raw dataset used for the **COVID-19 Twitter NLP Project**.
+This folder only contains a link to the raw dataset used for the **COVID-19 Twitter NLP Project**.

 The dataset was sourced from Kaggle and includes over **1 million tweets** collected across three different time periods during the pandemic.
-These files were used for all cleaning, preprocessing, and modeling tasks.
+These files were used for all cleaning, preprocessing, and modeling tasks and were too large for GitHub so Amazon S3 was utilized for storage.
+Link can be found below.

 ## 📦 Contents